 1/2 teaspoon salt

 Toss the chickpeas with the oil, lemon juice, cayenne pepper and salt in a medium bowl.
-Spread on a parchment-covered baking sheet (or spray baking sheet with olive oil) and roast for about 45 minutes, stirring a few times.
+Spread on a parchment-covered baking sheet (or spray baking sheet with olive oil) and roast at 425 degress for about 30 minutes, stirring a few times.
 The chickpeas are done when they are shrunken and browned.
 You can sprinkle them lightly with sea salt when they come out of the oven.